-A SYSACT procedure statement with FUNCTION=4 is defined only if the specified data set is open.
+A SYSACT procedure statement with FUNCTION=4 is defined only if the specified data set is open or exhausted.
 In case the value of QUANTITY is less than the current position of the record pointer S, this procedure statement is defined only if QUANTITY has a value corresponding to a record pointer which has been entered and is still maintained in the internal index described in section 6.3.2.13.
 The action of SYSACT with FUNCTION=4 is undefined if the specified data set has been split into sections (cf. 6.1.1.4) by SYSACT with FUNCTION=8(cf. 6.3.2.8) or if the data set number is 0 or 1 (cf. 6.1.1.2, Footnote 5).
 In these cases SYSACT with FUNCTION = 14 provides similar actions.

-The action of SYSACT with FUNCTION=4 depends on whether the last input/out-put procedure statement (not SYSACT) for the specified data set was input or output.
-(If input or output has not occurred since opening, i. e. since a SYSACT procedure statement with FUNCTION=12 (cf. section 6.3.2.12), input is assumed.)
+The action of SYSACT with FUNCTION=4 depends on whether the last input/output procedure statement (not SYSACT) for the specified data set was input or output.
+(If input or output has not occurred since opening, i.e., since a SYSACT procedure statement with FUNCTION=12 (cf. section 6.3.2.12), or if the data set is exhausted, output is assumed.)
 6.3.2.4.1.
 Action After Input

-S. = QUANTITY., R. = 1.,
+S.=QUANTITY., R.=l.,

-The record pointer S is set to the value of QUANTITY ($1 \le \text{QUANTITY}$) and the character pointer R is set to 1.
+The record pointer S is set to the value of QUANTITY ( $l \leq QUANTITY$ ) and the character pointer R is set to 1.
 The data set itself is not changed.
 A following input or output procedure statement will start by handling the character at the first position within the record denoted by the value of QUANTITY.

-$\underline{\text{Note:}}$ If the value of QUANTITY is greater than the number of records existing within the data set, the action is undefined.
+Note: If the value of QUANTITY is greater than the number of records existing within the data set, the action is undefined.